BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 ### Scope:
 * Provide a design architecture of Riffle proposed in the riffle paper.
 * Analyze and understand the existing code of spark, especially that of the shuffle phase.
-* Setup both local and cloud environments to run spark jobs.
 * Provide a detailed analysis based on metrics (speed-up, difference in number of disk i/o operations) to compare the performances of the job run before and after riffle implementation.

 ## 4. Solution Concept